tetigi/gnome-chompski/README.md

 ### Wishlist

-- Ability to handle multiple connections from multiple users at the same time
+- ~Ability to handle multiple connections from multiple users at the same time~
+- Add tests for token stuff
 - Ability to limit users based on a token provided at startup
 - Ability to provide cloud-hosting for non-technical users